 About:

 Campanula, commonly called bellflower, is a genus containing more than 500 species and numerous subspecies of perennial, biennial, and annual flowering plants.
 They bloom abundantly with star-like, bell-shaped flowers through June and July, and their blooming season can extend into October.
-Throughout the seasons, they’ll spread out, making them a great choice for blooming ground cover.
+They’ll spread throughout the seasons, making them a great choice for blooming ground cover.
 Depending on the species, they can range from just a few inches to almost 7 feet in height.

 Growing Zones: | 4 to 8 |